 4. Visibility

-Dashboards and behavioural data show what is improving – and what isn’t.
+Dashboards and behavioral data show what is improving – and what isn’t.

 5. Onboarding integration

-New hires should learn desired behaviours on day one.
+New hires should learn desired behaviors on day one.

 6. Recognition systems